sidgurun/Lya_zelda/docs/Tutorial_DNN.rst

 Using the DNN with Monte Carlo perturbations
 ********************************************

 Normally, it is better to do more than one iteration, as it leads to better results.
-These iterations basically perturb the flux density `f_Arr` by adding gaussian noise with the applitude of `s_Arr` in each wavelength bin.
+These iterations basically perturb the flux density `f_Arr` by adding gaussian noise with the amplitude of `s_Arr` in each wavelength bin.
 Then, this new perturbed spectrum is send to the DNN.
 For each of these iterations the output of the DNN is stored.
 For example for 1000 iterations :

 .. code:: python